Max-Linear Regression by Convex Programming: Abstract

 \section{Abstract}

 We consider the multivariate max-linear regression problem where the model parameters $\boldsymbol{\beta}_{1},\dotsc,\boldsymbol{\beta}_{k}\in\mathbb{R}^{p}$ need to be estimated from $n$ independent samples of the (noisy) observations $y = \max_{1\leq j \leq k} \boldsymbol{\beta}_{j}^{\mathsf{T}} \boldsymbol{x} + \mathrm{noise}$.
 The max-linear model vastly generalizes the conventional linear model, and it can approximate any convex function to an arbitrary accuracy when the number of linear models $k$ is large enough.
 However, the inherent nonlinearity of the max-linear model renders the estimation of the regression parameters computationally challenging.
 Particularly, no estimator based on convex programming is known in the literature.
-We formulate and analyze a scalable convex program as the estimator for the max-linear regression problem.
+We formulate and analyze a scalable convex program given by anchored regression (AR) as the estimator for the max-linear regression problem.
 Under the standard Gaussian observation setting, we present a non-asymptotic performance guarantee showing that the convex program recovers the parameters with high probability.
-When the $k$ linear components are equally likely to achieve the maximum, our result shows that a sufficient number of observations scales as $k^{2}p$ up to a logarithmic factor.
-This significantly improves on the analogous prior result based on alternating minimization (Ghosh et al., 2019).
-Finally, through a set of Monte Carlo simulations, we illustrate that our theoretical result is consistent with empirical behavior, and the convex estimator for max-linear regression is as competitive as the alternating minimization algorithm in practice. \\ \textbf{Keywords}: nonlinear regression, convex programming, max-linear model, empirical processes, and sample complexity
+When the $k$ linear components are equally likely to achieve the maximum, our result shows a sufficient number of noise-free observations for exact recovery scales as {$k^{4}p$} up to a logarithmic factor. { This sample complexity coincides with that by alternating minimization (Ghosh et al., {2021}).
+Moreover, the same sample complexity applies when the observations are corrupted with arbitrary deterministic noise.
+We provide empirical results that show that our method performs as our theoretical result predicts, and is competitive with the alternating minimization algorithm particularly in presence of multiplicative Bernoulli noise.
+Furthermore, we also show empirically that a recursive application of AR can significantly improve the estimation accuracy.}